swadexi/RLS-EquationDiscovery/Readme.md

 ## Citation

-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite the following papers:

+**Online Identification of Robot Manipulator Dynamics Using Recursive Least Squares with Nonlinear Functions:**

+\```bibtex
 @inproceedings{istiqphara2024online,
   title={Online Identification of Robot Manipulator Dynamics Using Recursive Least Squares with Nonlinear Functions}, author={Istiqphara, S. and Wahyunggoro, O. and Cahyadi, A. I.}, booktitle={2024 6th International Conference on Control and Robotics}, year={2024}
 }

----

-Dynamic Expression Nonlinearization
+\```

+**Enhanced Equation Discovery of 3-DoF Robotic Manipulator Dynamics Using LASSO Model Selection Criteria with Variable Segregation Algorithm:**

+\```bibtex
 @article{istiqphara2024enhanced,
   title={Enhanced Equation Discovery of 3-DoF Robotic Manipulator Dynamics Using LASSO Model Selection Criteria with Variable Segregation Algorithm}, author={Istiqphara, S. and Wahyunggoro, O. and Cahyadi, A. I.},